binux/pyspider/docs/Command-Line.md

 Global Config
 -------------

-You can get command help via `pyspider --help`.
+You can get command help via `pyspider --help` and `pyspider all --help` for subcommand help.

-global options works for all subcommands.
+global options work for all subcommands.

 ```
 Usage: pyspider [OPTIONS] COMMAND [ARGS]...